jlongster/transducers.js/README.md

 # transducers.js

 A small library for generalized transformation of data.
 This provides a small amount a transformation functions that can be applied to any data structure.
 It is a direct port of Clojure's [transducers](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming) in JavaScript.
-Read more in [this post](http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data). *This is early work and should not be used in production yet*
+Read more in [this post](http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data). *This is early work and should not be used in production yet*.
+See the [TODO list](https://github.com/jlongster/transducers.js#todo)

 ```
 npm install transducers.js